ahmidou/SpliceMaya/README.md

 The temporary files will be built into the *.build* folder, while the structured output files will be placed in the *.stage* folder.

+To perform a build you can just run

+    scons all -j8

+To clean the build you can run

+    scons clean

 License
 ==========